 ii.
 Failure to Communicate Existence of Joint Venture Payments.
-An additional dimension of the joint venture issue is whether Pratt violated Letter 22 by failing to notify District 26 that any earnings from ESA, JTT, and TOS would be reduced by the 49% joint venture share.
-Pratt's Warters testified that, to his knowledge, no one told District 26 about the joint venture payments during meet and confer because "we were presenting EBIT data.
+An additional dimension of the joint venture issue is whether Pratt violated Letter 22 by failing to notify District 26 that any earnings from ESA, JTT, and TOS would be reduced by the joint venture shares.
+Pratt's Hutton testified that, to his knowledge, no one told District 26 about the joint venture payments during meet and confer because "we were presenting EBIT data.
 EBIT is just that, it is EBIT."
 Tr. at 874.
-McCarthy, the President of Local 1746A, testified that, based upon his interactions with Pratt officials, he was aware of the dividend payments, but he was under the impression that they were "built into the business case," i.e., not included in the \$53.8 million figure.
+Warters testified that, when Pratt informed District 26 its closure plan would generate \$53.8 million in recurring savings, Pratt did not disclose that this amount would be reduced by approximately \$13 million that belonged to the joint venture partners.
+Tr. at 1013.
+McCarthy, the President of Local 1746A, testified that, based upon his interactions with Pratt officials, he was aware of the dividend payments, but he was under the impression that they were "built into the business case," i.e., the \$53.8 million figure was Pratt's savings and its joint venturers' shares were not included in that figure.
+Tr. at 1159.

 The court finds that Pratt never effectively explained the joint venture arrangement and its impact on Pratt's claimed projected value of closing Cheshire and CARO.39 Although Pratt made an effort to clearly indicate that a portion of the value of the restructuring plan belonged to joint venture partners when it drafted internal documents, see Exs.
 88, 89, that effort was not made in Pratt's communications with District 26.
 Furthermore, when Pratt generated a document to be distributed internally that assessed the value of the Cheshire restructuring plan in August 2008, the NPV forecast included an asterisk stating: "NPV includes impact of partner share."
 Ex.
 11 at 18.
 In a similar document given to District 26 during the meet and confer process, the NPV forecast included no such advisement regarding the impact of the partner share.
 See Ex.
 546 at 19.